roitberg-group/torchani-amber/README.md

 be 1.13.1, otherwise LibTorch may fail to load the model, or load it incorrectly.

-Note that libtorch has shared libraries in it so it be included with the binary.

-Note that the CUDA Toolkit, cuDNN and LibTorch dependencies exist even if you want to run CPU-only.
+NOTE: The library can be run CPU-only, but the CUDA Toolkit, cuDNN and LibTorch dependencies exist **even if you want to run CPU-only** this is a current limitation that will probably remain like this, there are no plans to address it.

 ## Installation